Package 'PLSDAbatch'

 x.vjust

-Numeric, vertical justification of x axis, in the range of 00 to 11.
+Numeric, vertical justification of the x-axis labels, in the range from 00 to 11.

 Value